mloitzl/ndc25-WorkshopGraphQL/Rider/Step11.md

 A default pagesize of 1 is of course not very usefull, but because we only use a small test set during this workshop, this value is chosen on purpose to demonstrate the use of cursors.

 Adding support for paging does not require a change in the program.cs.
 You can however specify the default page size.
-This would like the following code.
-You do not need to change your code.
+This would look like the following code.
+You do **not** need to change your code.
 The code is just shown as an example.

 ```csharp
 builder.Services.AddGraphQLServer()